beacon-biosignals/StableHashTraits.jl/README.md

 ## Details

 You compute hashes using `stable_hash`.
 This is called on the object you want to hash, and (optionally) a second argument called the context.
 The context you use affects how hashing occurs (it defaults to `HashVersion{1}()`), see the final section below for more details.
-It is generally recommended that you explicitly set the context to the latest version (`HashVersion{2}()`) as it includes substantial speed improvements.
+It is generally recommended that you explicitly set the context to the latest version (`HashVersion{3}()`) as it includes substantial speed improvements and fewer hash collisions.

-There are sensible defaults for `stable_hash` that aim to ensure that if two values are different, the input to the hash algorithm will differ.
+These standard contexts (`HashVersion{V}`) aim to ensure that if two values are different, the input to the hash algorithm will differ.

 You can customize the hash behavior for particular types by implementing the trait